 Types of Licence

-To set up a business in Dubai that involves trading activities or the buying and selling of goods, you need to obtain a commercial license.
-This license can cover businesses that are in import & export, sales, logistics, travel & tourism, general stores and real estate.
+To set up a business in Dubai that involves trading activities or the buying and selling of goods, you need to obtain a commercial licence.
+This licence can cover businesses that are in import & export, sales, logistics, travel & tourism, general stores and real estate.

-This license type is issued to businesses that are engaged in manufacturing activities that transform natural materials and resources into final products – manually or mechanically.
-This license covers businesses such as textiles manufacturing, metal manufacturing and paper manufacturing.
+This licence type is issued to businesses that are engaged in manufacturing activities that transform natural materials and resources into final products – manually or mechanically.
+This licence covers businesses such as textiles manufacturing, metal manufacturing and paper manufacturing.

-The professional license is issued to businesses that are service providers, artisans or craftsmen.
-Examples of businesses that apply for this type of license include medical services, beauty salons and repair services.
+The professional licence is issued to businesses that are service providers, artisans or craftsmen.
+Examples of businesses that apply for this type of licence include medical services, beauty salons and repair services.